Rachel Dolezal: Racial identity

-Controversy

-Dolezal's self-identification as black became the subject of public controversy in June 2015.
+June 2015 news stories

-In a June 10, 2015, interview about various alleged hate crimes that Dolezal had reported, KXLY-TV reporter Jeff Humphrey asked Dolezal about a Facebook post in which Dolezal identified Albert Wilkerson as her dad.
+In a June 10, 2015 interview about various alleged hate crimes that Dolezal had reported, KXLY-TV reporter Jeff Humphrey asked Dolezal about a Facebook post in which Dolezal identified Albert Wilkerson as her dad.
 The following is a partial transcript of the exchange:

-On June 11, Jeff Selle and Maureen Dolan of the Coeur d'Alene Press published an article entitled "Black Like Me?"
+On June 11, Maureen Dolan and Jeff Selle of the Coeur d'Alene Press published an article entitled "Black Like Me?"
 The article reported that Dolezal had "made claims in the media and elsewhere about her ethnicity, race and background that are contradicted by her biological parents", and went on to outline Dolezal's past hate crimes allegations, allegations of being abused with a baboon whip by her parents, misrepresentations about her race, and misrepresentations about the identity of her father.
-The article further stated that Dolezal, in a recent interview, "maintained that she is African-American.
+The article further stated that Dolezal, in a 2015 interview, "maintained that she is African-American.
 'They can DNA test me if they want to,' she said.
 'I would caution you on all of this.
 This is ridiculous.'"
-Ruthanne Dolezal was quoted in the article, stating that her daughter's allegation of being abused with a baboon whip was "a very false and malicious lie" and adding that it was "disturbing that she has become so dishonest".
+Ruthanne Dolezal was quoted in the article, stating that her daughter's abuse allegation was "a very false and malicious lie" and adding that it was "disturbing that she has become so dishonest".

+Dolezal has asserted that her parents purposely outed her as White to discredit Dolezal's allegations that her brother Joshua Dolezal had molested their adopted sibling.
+For their part, Dolezal's parents have contended that "Rachel orchestrated the sexual abuse accusations against her brother in a twisted attempt to wrest custody of her adopted brother, Izaiah, from them".

 People later reported on the circumstances leading up to the publication of "Black Like Me?"
 According to People, Selle had learned of Dolezal's allegation that a package containing racist threats against her was delivered to the post office box of the Spokane, Washington, NAACP.
 Selle recalled that Dolezal had made similar allegations when she was living in Coeur d'Alene, and that the allegations were not substantiated.
 Sensing a potential story, Selle discovered that Dolezal had identified Wilkerson as her father; when contacted, Wilkerson contradicted this assertion.
 Dolan then discovered a photo of Dolezal's actual parents on the internet, and Selle made contact with them.
 Larry and Ruthanne Dolezal gave Selle pictures of "their naturally blond, fair-skinned daughter" and a copy of her birth certificate.

-The controversy surrounding Dolezal's ancestry and identity became national news.
+The controversy surrounding Dolezal's ancestry and identity made national and international news.
+On June 12, 2015, The New York Times published an article entitled "NAACP Leader Rachel Dolezal Posed as Black, Parents Say".
+On June 20, 2015, People published an article entitled "Inside Story: How Rachel Dolezal's Cover as a Black Woman Was Blown".
+Also on June 20, NBC published an article entitled "Rachel Dolezal Scandal Exposes Fractured Family".